YiLi-2020/222/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Who am I"
-  content = "A biopharmaceutics researcher using nano LEGOs" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "a biomedical engineerer playing with nano LEGOs" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).